-In cases where the articles or chapters do not in themselves provide the detail normally provided in a thesis, the framing material may serve to provide further critical appraisal of relevant literature and/or further details of the methods or methodology.
+In cases where the articles or book chapters do not in themselves provide the detail normally provided in a thesis, the framing material may serve to provide further critical appraisal of relevant literature and/or further details of the methods or methodology.

-Publication status of individual articles included in the thesis.
+Publication status of individual articles included in the thesis

-You will need to include full publication details/citations with the material that you submit for V2021-12-09 (BGR) Graduate Research Examinations - Schedule B- Presentation of Theses for Graduate Research Degrees 7 examination in either the preface or in each relevant chapter.
-Where publication is forthcoming, you will need to include the contract/letter of acceptance for publication for each article/chapter in the thesis (e.g., in an appendix).
+You will need to include full publication details/citations with the material that you submit for examination in either the preface or in each relevant chapter.
+Where publication is forthcoming, you will need to include the contract/letter of acceptance for publication for each article/book chapter in the thesis (e.g., in an appendix).